akiryk/tutorials-learning-lessons/frontendmasters-react-intermediate.md

 - Call `hydrate()` from react-dom not `render()`.
 This ensures that the content inside of `<div id="root">` isn't blown away, allowing users to see the SSR content
 - Remove any uses of `document` or `window` from code that will be called server-side, since node doesn't understand them.
 - In server side code, render the parts that you want to render (e.g. with express' `app.use()`)

+`renderToString` compared to `renderToNodeStream`.
+First renders the entire thing all at once, the second breaks it into chunks, which is much better approach for large apps.
+See [react-dom docs](https://reactjs.org/docs/react-dom-server.html).